ROCm/AMDMIGraphX/README.md

 ## Building from source

 There are two ways to build the MIGraphX sources.
-One is installing the dependencies through a script, then using cmake to build the source.
+One is installing the dependencies, then using cmake to build the source.
 The other is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).
-In the following, we will first list the dependencies required to build MIGraphX source code, then describe each of the above approaches.
+In the following, we will first list the dependencies required to build MIGraphX source code, then describe each of the two approaches.

 ### List of dependencies
-The following is a list of dependencies required to build MIGraphX from source code.
+The following is a list of dependencies required to build MIGraphX source.
 This list is also available in the requirement files `dev-requirements.txt` and `requirements.txt`.

 * [ROCm cmake modules](https://github.com/RadeonOpenCompute/rocm-cmake) **required**